-Attacks on AI systems such as data poisoning attack
+Attacks on Al systems such as dData poisoning attack (Ensuring security)

 - During the AI training, there is a risk of intrusion of invalid data into training data, causing performance degradation and misclassification.
 During the service operation, there is a risk of cyberattacks that aim at the application itself and a risk of attacks through AI inference results or prompts that are directions to AI.
-A chat bot, for example, was trained by a malicious group using racist questions in an organized manner, and as a result, it got to repeat hate speech. - There is a risk of RAG being misused by malicious third parties, through such as indirect prompt injection or malware generation.
+A chat bot, for example, was trained by a malicious group using racist questions in an organized manner, and as a result, it got to repeat hate speech.9 - There is a risk of RAG being misused by malicious third parties, through such as indirect prompt injection or malware generation.

-Biased outputs, discriminatory outputs, and inconsistent outputs
+Biased outputs, discriminatory outputs, and inconsistent outputsOutput of result that includes bias or discrimination (Human-centric, fairness)